Is Heaven the Reward of the Saved?

 "And if you be Christ's, then are you Abraham's seed, and heirs according to the promise" (Gal.3:29 KJV).

 "Blessed are the meek: for they shall inherit the earth" (Matt.5:5 KJV).

 The scriptures clearly show that, when the righteous become spirit-beings, they will inherit the earth.
 But, what possible use could they have for a physical earth?
-It seems that the earth would be of no use to them unless God is not finished with his plan for the salvation of humanity after Christ's return.
-Therein lies one of the purposes for the earth as an inheritance; it is to be inhabited by both spirit and physical beings as God's plan for the salvation of humanity continues after Christ's return.
+It seems that the earth would be of no use to them unless God is not finished with his plan for the salvation of humanity after Christ returns.
+Therein lies one of the purposes for the earth as an inheritance; it is to be inhabited by both spirit and physical beings as God's plan for the salvation of humanity continues after Christ returns.